Published: January 27, 2026

 Political Violence and Civil Unrest

-The U.S. Department of State has assessed The Hague and Amsterdam as being a LOW-threat location for political violence directed at or affecting official U.S. government interests.
+The U.S. Department of State has assessed The Hague and Amsterdam as being LOW-threat locations for political violence directed at or affecting official U.S. government interests.

 The U.S. Department of State has not included a Civil Unrest “U” Indicator on the Travel Advisory for the Netherlands.
 Civil unrest can develop quickly without prior notice, often interrupting logistics and services.
 Avoid demonstration activity, as even those planned to remain peaceful have the potential to turn violent.